Mike Budenholzer

-Michael Vincent Budenholzer (born August 6, 1969) is an American professional basketball coach who is the head coach of the Milwaukee Bucks of the National Basketball Association (NBA).
-Before joining the Bucks, he spent five seasons as head coach of the Atlanta Hawks and 19 seasons with the San Antonio Spurs, serving as an alternate video coordinator for the first two seasons and then as an assistant coach behind head coach Gregg Popovich.
-In 2021, Budenholzer coached the Bucks to their first NBA championship since 1971.
+Michael Vincent Budenholzer (born August 6, 1969) is an American professional basketball coach who most recently served as the head coach of the Phoenix Suns of the National Basketball Association (NBA).

+Budenholzer previously head coached the Milwaukee Bucks for five seasons, from 2018 to 2023, winning an NBA title in the 2020–21 NBA season.
+He also spent five seasons as head coach of the Atlanta Hawks and 19 seasons with the San Antonio Spurs, serving as an alternate video coordinator for the first two seasons and then as an assistant coach behind head coach Gregg Popovich.

-As a protégé of Gregg Popovich, Budenholzer is, similar to his mentor, commonly referred to by other coaches, players and media as "Bud" or "Coach Bud".
+Budenholzer is commonly referred to by other coaches, players, and media as "Bud" or "Coach Bud".

 Playing career

 A native of Holbrook, Arizona, Budenholzer attended Pomona College, where he was a four-year letterman in basketball and golf and was named the Outstanding Senior Athlete in 1993.
 He graduated with a bachelor's degree in philosophy, politics, and economics.
-On September 19, 2015, Budenholzer was inducted into the Pomona-Pitzer Hall of Fame.
+On September 19, 2015, Budenholzer was inducted into the Pomona–Pitzer Hall of Fame.

+In 1991, Budenholzer played for the Pentland in the Scottish National Basketball League for four months while attending University of Edinburgh.
+He later spent the 1993–94 season in Denmark, playing professionally for Vejle Basketball Klub, where he averaged a team-high 27.5 points per game while also serving as head coach for two teams of the club's youth system.

 Coaching career

-After college, he spent the 1993–94 season in Denmark, playing professionally for Vejle Basketball Klub, where he averaged a team-high 27.5 points per game while also serving as head coach for two teams of the club's youth system.
-Previously, he had a "cup of coffee" playing for Pentland in the Scottish League.